Neuroscience · Mind

 Why is the brain described as having layers?

 Because that's literally how it was built.
 Evolution adds new structure on top of older structure without redesigning what's underneath.
-The brainstem in your skull is functionally identical to the brainstem in a lizard's skull — both keep the animal alive without conscious involvement.
+The brainstem in your skull is functionally identical to the brainstem in a lizard's skull, and both keep the animal alive without any conscious involvement.
 On top of that, mammals added the limbic system.
 On top of that, primates expanded the neocortex.
-Humans extended the prefrontal cortex disproportionately.
-Each layer overrides and modulates the layer below it, but the older layers keep running 24/7.
+Humans extended the prefrontal cortex far beyond what any other primate has.
+Each layer overrides and modulates the layer below it, but the older layers keep running 24/7 regardless.

 Is the 'triune brain' theory accurate?

-Paul MacLean's original 1960s triune-brain model was an oversimplification — the structures don't divide that cleanly, and lizards have more than just a brainstem.
-But the underlying intuition is correct: there is a clear evolutionary stack, the older structures are still doing essential work in your skull right now, and the newer structures sit on top and selectively override the older ones.
+Paul MacLean's original 1960s triune-brain model was an oversimplification.
+The structures don't divide quite that cleanly, and lizards have more going on than just a brainstem.
+But the underlying intuition holds up well: there's a real evolutionary stack, the older structures are still doing essential work in your skull right now, and the newer structures sit on top and selectively override the older ones.
 Treat it as a useful map, not a literal floor plan.

 What's the difference between a lizard's brain and yours?

 Mostly the size of the layers on top, not the absence of the bottom one.
-A lizard has a fully developed brainstem and basal ganglia — the structures that handle breathing, heart rate, posture, and reflexive behavior.
+A lizard has a fully developed brainstem and basal ganglia, the structures that handle breathing, heart rate, posture, and reflexive behavior.
 What a lizard lacks is the mammalian limbic system (real emotional attachment, fast episodic memory), the expanded neocortex (language, planning), and the prefrontal extension (long-horizon planning, ethical reasoning).
-The lizard part of your skull is still there and still doing its job; you just have a lot more on top.
+The lizard part of your skull is still there and still doing its job.
+You just have a lot more built on top of it.

 Why is the prefrontal cortex such a big deal?

 Because it's the only region that can deliberately override the others.
-Your amygdala wants to attack the person who insulted you; your prefrontal cortex says 'I will email them later, calmly.'
-Your basal ganglia wants to scroll TikTok one more time; your prefrontal cortex schedules the gym session anyway.
-It's the brain's executive office — and it's the region that takes the longest to mature (full myelination around age 25) and the first to decline under sleep deprivation, alcohol, and chronic stress.
+Your amygdala wants to attack the person who insulted you; your prefrontal cortex says 'I'll email them later, calmly.'
+Your basal ganglia wants to scroll one more time; your prefrontal cortex schedules the gym session anyway.
+It's the brain's executive office, and it's also the region that takes the longest to mature (full myelination around age 25) and the first to decline under sleep deprivation, alcohol, and chronic stress.

 What does the cerebellum do that I didn't know about?

 More than balance.
-The cerebellum has about 50% of the brain's total neuron count and coordinates fine motor movement to millisecond precision.
-But the past two decades have shown it does the same precision work on thought — fine-tuning timing, sequence, and prediction across non-motor cognition too.
+The cerebellum holds about 50% of the brain's total neuron count and coordinates fine motor movement down to millisecond precision.
+But the past two decades of research have shown it does the same precision work on thought, fine-tuning timing, sequence, and prediction across non-motor cognition too.
 Damage to specific cerebellar regions impairs language, attention, and emotional regulation, not just movement.
-It's a precision coordinator for everything.
+It's a precision coordinator for nearly everything your brain does.

 Is left-brain vs right-brain a real thing?

 Yes and no. The 'left brain is logical, right brain is creative' personality myth is wrong.
-But the brain is genuinely lateralized — left hemisphere specializes in sequential processing, language, and analysis; right hemisphere specializes in spatial reasoning, holistic context, and faces.
-Both hemispheres participate in every task; one is just doing more of certain kinds of work.
-The corpus callosum (200 million fibers) handles the integration.
+But the brain genuinely is lateralized: the left hemisphere specializes in sequential processing, language, and analysis, while the right specializes in spatial reasoning, big-picture context, and faces.
+Both hemispheres take part in every task, one is just doing more of certain kinds of work than the other.
+The corpus callosum, with its roughly 200 million fibers, handles the integration between them.

 What is the default mode network and why does it matter?

-The DMN is the network of regions that fires hardest when you're NOT focused on a task — when you're daydreaming, mind-wandering, remembering, imagining future scenarios, or thinking about yourself.
-It includes medial prefrontal cortex, posterior cingulate, precuneus, and angular gyrus.
+The DMN is the network of regions that fires hardest when you're NOT focused on a task: daydreaming, mind-wandering, remembering, imagining future scenarios, or thinking about yourself.
+It includes the medial prefrontal cortex, posterior cingulate, precuneus, and angular gyrus.
 It's the substrate behind autobiographical memory, future planning, and the felt sense of being you.
-Hyperactivity in the DMN correlates with depression and rumination; quieting it (meditation, psychedelics, intense flow states) often produces ego dissolution.
+Hyperactivity in the DMN correlates with depression and rumination, and quieting it down through meditation, psychedelics, or intense flow states often produces what people describe as ego dissolution.